@juliarturc

 Real-time analysis of public opinion and engagement

+AI gives people a false confidence that they understand technical problems when the underlying mental models are missing.
 Many invoke the calculator vs. mathematician analogy to drive the point home.

-folks can produce working artifacts but often can’t explain, validate, or maintain them without AI’s help.
+them without AI’s help.
 That gap is framed as the difference between being productive and being truly technical.

-fast creation of technical debt, code that’s unusable under load, and fragile production systems.
+, code that’s unusable under load, and fragile production systems.
 Several call this effect dangerous because it obscures who can actually fix failures.

+turning good engineers into “10x” contributors — rather than creating new experts from scratch.
 Expertise still matters for design tradeoffs, optimization, and validation.

-AI lowers barriers and makes curiosity executable, letting non‑technical people solve trivial problems or prototype faster, but it doesn’t substitute for study, experience, or critical thinking.
+and makes curiosity executable, letting non‑technical people solve trivial problems or prototype faster, but it doesn’t substitute for study, experience, or critical thinking.

 some argue “technical” isn’t a simple trait you acquire via tools; it requires sustained effort and domain knowledge.
 A few invoke Dunning‑Kruger to explain how confidence can outpace competence.

-AI as a powerful amplifier and AI as a potential illusion of competence.
+and AI as a potential illusion of competence.

 AI deludes untechnical people into thinking they're technical